 It is located in the Marais and is completely dedicated to the works of Pablo Picasso.
 It contains a huge collection of paintings and sculptures made by Picasso, in different technics used by the artist and from a different periods of his life.

 In total, the museum has more than 5,000 pieces.
 Besides pieces by Picasso, the museum also keeps different paintings and sculptures by different artists that used to be part of Picasso’s personal collection.

 Le Petit Palais

-Its building was built for the Exposition Universelle of 1900 and nowdays houses the Paris Museum of Fine Arts, its collections includes paitings and sculptures of famous artists like Rembrandt and Monet.
+Its building was built for the Exposition Universelle of 1900 and nowadays houses the Paris Museum of Fine Arts, its collections include paintings and sculptures of famous artists like Rembrandt and Monet.